Stropitor/wincountdown-cli/README.md

 - Try a different frequency with `-f` flag

 **Debug log not created:**
+- Use `--debug` flag: `wincountdown 5m --debug`
-- Ensure `"debug_mode": true` is set in the config file
+- Alternatively, ensure `"debug_mode": true` is set in the config file
 - Check write permissions in the directory
 - Log file is created in the same folder as the script/executable